-i.
-Sheds larger and one hundred and twenty (120) square feet and fifteen (15) feet in height are prohibited.

-u.
-Solar Collector
+- i.
+Sheds larger and one hundred and twenty (120) square feet and fifteen (15) feet in height are prohibited. - u.
+Solar Collector v.
+Temporary Shelter

 Any of a variety of structures designed to absorb solar radiation for the purpose of heating water or buildings or the producing electricity.